f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |image2_17|

 #.
-In the BIG-IP GUI click :guilabel:`Local Traffic -> Network Map` to view the
+In the BIG-IP GUI click :menuselection:`Local Traffic --> Network Map` to view the
    new state of the Pool Members (Black indicators reflect the disabled state).
    The state has been updated to reflect the state we declared in our call.
    The Virtual Server is no longer passing traffic at ``http://10.1.20.121``